|MEETING PLACE:||Recapture Lodge, Hwy 191, Bluff, Utah|

 The opportunity to explore the area will depend on several variables, such as the amount of time spent in the boats (often 4-6 hours per day), the time it may take to break camp in the morning and to reach our next camp in the afternoon, other groups in the area, weather and more.
 We make every effort to provide guided excursions to nearby points of interest, some of which are brief walks while others are long hikes requiring more planning.
 The trip leader must consider the overall ability of the group when deciding what hikes to offer.
 In anticipation of doing some side exploration during your trip, remember to bring a water bottle and lightweight shoes that are comfortable for walking on uneven terrain.
 All hikes are optional so you can choose to relax by the boats or in camp instead.
 If you are an avid hiker, please let your Adventure Consultant know prior to your trip so the trip leader is aware.

-Most of the catch in the San Juan tends to be found outside of Utah (directly below Navajo Dam in New Mexico there was once estimated to be some 80,000 trout over 17 inches long).
-However, if you are interested in receiving further information regarding prime fishing locations and how to obtain a license, you can do so by visiting the Utah Division of Wildlife Resources’ website: http://wildlife.utah.gov/dwr/fishing/
+Most of the fishing on the San Juan tends to be found outside of Utah (directly below Navajo Dam in New Mexico there was once estimated to be some 80,000 trout over 17 inches long).
+However, on our trips you might catch channel catfish, and possibly rainbow or brown trout.
+The best fishing occurs during the spring and fall.

 The Portable Toilet

 While the idea of a river trip is appealing to most people, many are inhibited or reluctant because of modesty or uncertainty.
 To minimize our impacts, we carry out all solid human waste and use a portable toilet system that is set up each day at camp in a secluded location a discrete distance from tent sites.
 It is essentially a toilet without plumbing and is available from the time you pull into camp each afternoon until you leave camp the next day.
 Toilet paper and a convenient hand-washing station are provided.